tub78/CentralizedVCS/README.md

 ## > safety precautions

-[[Peter Manis]] points out that the `hg purge` command can remove all files in the _working directory_ that are not added to the repo!!
-He advises to explicitly disable this command for the repo by adding the following to the repo-level `.hgrc` file located in `$HOME/.hg/hgrc`
+[[Peter Manis]] points out that the `hg purge` command can remove all files in the __working directory__ that are not added to the repo!!
+He advises to explicitly disable this command for the repo by adding the following to the project-level `.hgrc` file located in `$HOME/.hg/hgrc`

 ``` text
 [extensions]